 394caa7a0fc42bd65ea010acae47ef90.jpg

-Richard J. Bonnie, Director, Institute of Law, Psychiatry and Public Policy, is Harrison Foundation Professor of Law and Medicine, Professor of Public Policy, Professor of Psychiatry and Neurobehavioral Sciences, and Director of the Institute of Law, Psychiatry and Public Policy at the University of Virginia.
+Richard J. Bonnie, Director Emeritus, Institute of Law, Psychiatry and Public Policy, is Harrison Foundation Professor of Law and Medicine, Professor of Public Policy, Professor of Psychiatry and Neurobehavioral Sciences, and Director of the Institute of Law, Psychiatry and Public Policy at the University of Virginia.
 He teaches and writes about health law and policy, bioethics, criminal law, and public policies relating to mental health, substance abuse, and public health.

 TanyaWancheck